-range of species in addition to cats and dogs holders of veterinary nursing degrees should be competent in providing nursing care to animals that are commonly kept as pets in the UK.
+\ range of species in addition to cats and dogs, holders of veterinary nursing degrees should be competent in providing nursing care to animals that are commonly kept as pets in the UK.
 This will include rabbits, small mammals and appropriate species of reptiles and birds.
-In addition to the above animals, a level of basic knowledge and competence in the husbandry and nursing care of horses, endemic UK wildlife and exotic species not commonly seen in the UK (QAA Subject benchmark statement, Veterinary Nursing, 2019).
+In addition to the above animals, a level of basic knowledge and competence in the husbandry and nursing care of horses, endemic UK wildlife and exotic species not commonly seen in the UK (QAA Subject benchmark statement, Veterinary Nursing, 2015).

-Мс Module Learning Outcomes - at the end of this module, students will be able to 1 Review the principles of bandaging and wound management for a range of different patient situations.
+Module Learning Outcomes - at the end of this module, students will be able to 1 Review the principles of bandaging and wound management for a range of different patient situations.
 2 Explain the principles of fluid therapy for improving patient outcomes.
 3 Identify first aid techniques for a range of animal injuries and illnesses.
 4 Review veterinary medicines in accordance with current legislation and regulations.
 5 Describe a range of physical therapy techniques for a range of patients.

-Employability Skills The Wrexham Glyndŵr Graduate I = included in module content A = included in module assessment

-N/A = not applicable

-Guidance: complete the matrix to indicate which of assessment in alignment with the matrix provided in the following are included in the module content and/or
+Employability Skills The Wrexham Glyndŵr Graduate I = included in module content A = included in module assessment N/A = not applicable Guidance: complete the matrix to indicate which of the for assessment in alignment with the matrix provided in the p CORE ATTRIBUTES

-CORE ATTRIBUTES The programme specification.

-Engaged I and A
+Engaged 1

-Creative A
+Creative N/A

 Enterprising N/A

-Ethical I and A
+Ethical 1

 KEY ATTITUDES

-Commitment I and A
+Commitment 1

-Curiosity I and A
+Curiosity N/A

-Resilient I
+Resilient N/A

-Confidence I and A
+Confidence 1

 Adaptability N/A

 PRACTICAL SKILLSETS

 Digital fluency A

-Organisation I and A
+Organisation 1

-Leadership and team working I
+Leadership and team working 1

 Critical thinking N/A

-Emotional intelligence I
+Emotional intelligence N/A

-Communication I and A
+Communication 1